 Below is an example of a declarative

 remediation.yaml file as used in Keptn.
 The file defines two problem types and the respective remediation actions.
 In case of a response time degradation, new instances are scaled up and in the case of a failure rate increase, a feature is disabled.
-To learn more about the remediation configuration, please continue here.

 version: 0.2.0 kind: Remediation metadata: name: remediation-service-carts spec: remediations: - problemType: Response time degradation actionsOnOpen: - name: Scaling ReplicaSet by 1 description: Scaling the ReplicaSet of a Kubernetes Deployment by 1 action: scaling value: increment: +1 - problemType: Failure rate increase actionsOnOpen: - name: Toogle feature flag action: featuretoggle description: Toggle feature flag PromotionCampaign from ON to OFF. value: PromotionCampaign: off

 This remediation file is interpreted by the provided remediation-service and versioned in a Git repository

 This remediation file declares what needs to be done and leaves all the details to other components.

 The remediation actions are defined by the developer for all services that are created.
 These operations instructions become additional metadata for each service.

 Using a declarative approach, there is no need to worry about the actual execution details.
 Developers can leave the details to the platform engineering teams while leveraging the functionality.

 In Keptn, a remediation action or operational task is implemented as micro-operation.
 Such a micro-operation is reduced to the max, meaning that it is designed to execute a single action.
 This action is implemented for a single microservice rather than an entire application.
 Consequently, declarative instructions procedures are written on a per-microservice basis, which you can select and combine as needed.